JOSEW383/MovieFinder/README.md

 1. Clone the repository into your local machine.
 2. Create .env file with ENV variables (see .env.example).
-2. Install dependencies: `npm install`
+2. Install dependencies: `npm run build`
 3. Run the application: `npm run dev`

 ## 🧪 Testing